 Some stuff to include in your blog or vlog for post-event engagement includes:

-- A thank you message to everyone that attended
+- A thank you message to everyone who attended

 - A montage of testimonials and event highlights